lockerpm/web/README.md

 WS_URL="<wss://your-websocket-url>"
 BASE_API_URL="<https://your-api-url>"
 ```

+## Credits
+The Locker Web Vault project utilizes the [Jslib library from Bitwarden](https://github.com/bitwarden/jslib).
+Jslib is a JavaScript library for working with cryptographic algorithms and other utility functions.

 ## Contributing
 Contributions to the Locker Web project are welcome!
 If you find any issues or want to suggest improvements, please feel free to open an issue or submit a pull request.